-A DANGER A Explosion or fire hazard.
-Gasoline is extremely flammable and highly explosive under certain conditions.
+A DANGER A

+extremely flammable and highly explosive under certain conditions.
 Turn the engine OFF and DO NOT smoke or allow open flames or sparks within 50 feet (15 meters) of the fueling area.
 Check your boat for fuel leaks and fumes before, during and after each use.
 Maintain contact between the fuel nozzle and the fuel tank to prevent electrostatic spark.
 DO NOT use a plastic funnel.